p0maTypez/Software-Engineering-/README.md

 # Random Password Generator

-A simple and secure random password generator built with Java for the backend and HTML/CSS/JavaScript for the frontend.
+A simple and secure random password generator built with PHP, HTML, CSS, and  JavaScript.

 ## Features

 - Generates random passwords of specified length
 - Supports uppercase, lowercase, digits, and special characters
 - Simple and responsive web interface

+### Prerequisites

+- A web server with PHP and MySQL
+- phpMyAdmin for managing the MySQL database

 ## Usage
 Open the website